olson-sean-k/plexus/README.md

 ## Primitives and Iterator Expressions

-Streams of topological and geometric data can be generated from primitives like cubes and spheres using iterator expressions.
+Streams of geometric data can be generated from primitives like cubes and spheres using iterator expressions.
 Primitives emit topological structures like `Triangle`s or `Quad`s, which contain arbitrary data in their vertices.
-These can be transformed and decomposed into other topologies and geometric data via tessellation and other operations.
+These can be transformed and decomposed via tessellation and other operations.

 ```rust
 use nalgebra::Point3;